All Products

 New GPU-accelerated nodes

-ACK edge clusters (Kubernetes 1.20 or later)
+ACK edge clusters running Kubernetes 1.20 or later

-• Nodes created on or after August 4, 2025 will automatically install the patched version (V1.17.8) of the NVIDIA Container Toolkit.
+Nodes created on or after August 4, 2025 automatically install the patched version (1.17.8) of the NVIDIA Container Toolkit.
+No further action is required.

-Clusters with Kubernetes versions earlier than 1.20
+Clusters running Kubernetes earlier than 1.20

 Existing GPU-accelerated nodes